-2. Views of Production (9/20)
+2. Views of Production (9/16)

 - R. Cyert and J. March (1963).
 Chapter 2, "Antecedents of the behavioral theory of the firm."
 A Behavioral Theory of the Firm.
 Prentice-Hall, Englewood New Jersey - E. Penrose (1959).
 Chapter II "The firm in theory" in The Theory of the Growth of the Firm.
-White Plains, NY: M. E. Sharpe.

-Chandler (1992).
-"Organizational capabilities and the economic history of the industrial enterprise".
-Journal of Economic Perspectives, 6: 79-100.
+White Plains, NY: M. E. Sharpe. - R. Nelson and S. Winter (1982).
+"Organizational capabilities and behavior".
+An Evolutionary Theory of Economic Change.
+Cambridge, MA: Harvard University Press. - R. Gibbons and R. Henderson (forthcoming).
+"Relational contracts and organizational capabilities".
+Organization Science.